Hall of State: Landmark status

-Current
+Current use

 The Dallas Historical Society has been responsible for managing the Hall of State since 1938.
 The Hall of State is listed on the National Register of Historic Places as a part of Fair Park.
 In 1986, the building was restored at a cost of approximately $1.5 million, and the G.B.
 Dealey Library was opened.

 The G.B.
-Dealey Library, located in the East Texas room of the Hall of State, holds more than ten thousand bound volumes and three million historic documents, including Sam Houston's handwritten account of the battle of San Jacinto.
+Dealey Library, located in the West Texas room of the Hall of State, holds more than ten thousand bound volumes and three million historic documents, including Sam Houston's handwritten account of the battle of San Jacinto.

 The Dallas Historical Society rents the Hall of State for events and provides guided tours to school groups.